-- 1. Clean the area around the check/fill plug. - Remove the plug.
+- Socket, 13 mm - Ratchet - Funnel - 1.
+Clean the area around the check/fill plug. - 2.
+Remove the plug.
 The correct axle oil level is just below the bottom of the threaded hole. - 3.
-If axle oil is low, slowly add oil with a pump or oil can until it starts to seep from the check/fill hole and install the plug.
+If axle oil is low, slowly add oil with a pump until it starts to seep from the check/fill hole.
+Install the plug.